THE POWER OF VISION, audiences learn how to -

 A central thread of The Sky Falls is the processing of the SS massacre of the wife and daughters of Robert Einstein at the Villa Il Focardo, south of Florence, on 3 August 1944.
 The villa once housed that grand piano too.

 The slide show is certain to be a visual and intellectual feast.
 Remarkable and beautiful photographs, many secured through some of the world's largest telescopes, including the Hubble Space Telescope, will take you from neighbouring planets to recent comets, distant stars and nebulae.
-You will find yourself looking back in time, in some cases millons of light years.
+You will find yourself looking back in time, in some cases millions of light years.

 Professor Block will start from Planet earth, move on to the other planets in our solar system, then the Sun, our closest star, and onto the furthest galaxies, in search of their meaning.
-While viewing the breathtaking beauty and coomplexity of the universe, Professor Block will address questions such as how the universe came into being, whether the universe is simply an accident or created by a Designer.
+While viewing the breathtaking beauty and complexity of the universe, Professor Block will address questions such as how the universe came into being, whether the universe is simply an accident or created by a Designer.